vinefeeder/envied/README.md

 - **Singleton Design Pattern** Good coding practice: where possible, a single instance of a Class is created and re-used.
 Saving time and resources.
 - **Multitron Design Pattern** For those times when a Singleton will not do.
 Re-use Classes with care for the calling parameters.
 - **Clear Branding**  Clear presentation of the program name!
+- **No Free Ride for Spammers**  Envied will not implement any methods used to connect to Decrypt Labs

 ## Quick Start